bcdatavis/crd-shelter-beds/metrics.md

-Percentage of CRD residents living in a Municipality or Electoral Area with no homeless shelter beds:
+Percentage of CRD residents living in a Municipality or Electoral Area with no shelter beds for unhoused people:
 * 53%
   * (228,292 / 429,352)

-Percentage of Municipalities in the CRD with homeless shelter beds:
+Percentage of Municipalities in the CRD with shelter beds for unhoused people:
 * 15%

+Number of Municipalities in the CRD with shelter beds for unhoused people:
-  * (2 out of 13)
+* 2 (out of 13)

-Percentage of Electoral Areas in the CRD with homeless shelter beds:
+Number of Municipalities in the CRD with NO shelter beds for unhoused people:
-* 33%
-  * (1 out of 3)
+* 11 (out of 13)

+Percentage of shelter beds in the 13 CRD municipalities that are in the City of Victoria (2024 est pop: 102,856):
+* 89%

+Percentage of shelter beds in the 13 CRD municipalities that are in the District of Saanich (2024 est pop: 125,436):
+* 11%

+Percentage of shelter beds in the other 11 CRD municipalities (2024 est pop: 201,060):
+* 0%

 Shelter beds per 1000 residents (Municipalities):

 | Municipality | Beds per 1000 |